armory/knowledge-base/_posts/installation/2018-12-26-install-spinnaker.md

 cd ~
 ```

-## Create a service account with with to install Spinnaker
+## Create a service account with which to install Spinnaker

 Halyard will install Spinnaker in your Kubernetes cluster; it is a good idea to have a dedicated service account for Halyard to use to interact with your Kubernetes cluster.
 First, we'll create the namespace where Spinnaker will live, and then create a service account and permissions to install Spinnaker into that namespace.